 I created a reading challenge in The StoryGraph, opens a new window based on the music of my favorite group, BTS, to help motivate me to read.
 Click here, opens a new window to browse The StoryGraph’s many reading challenges or create your own.
 Visit my past blog to learn more on what all you can do with The StoryGraph., opens a new window

-The Library also has the Mayor’s Summer Reading Challenge, opens a new window that you can join starting May 19, 2023.
+The Library also has the Mayor’s Summer Reading Challenge, opens a new window every year.
 Instead of tracking the number of books you read, this challenge focuses on the number of minutes you’ve read.
 This is helpful if you’re trying to make reading a habit again.
 Best of all you can win entries for a bag of popular book club books.

 Keep what you read short